 First, we use a UTM tensile testing machine that puts the studs under intense pressure to ensure that their breaking point is well above any possible pressure they will endure within your engine.
 Next, we enlist the help of expert race drivers who push these studs to their limits, ensuring that they will hold up under real-life situations.

-With more than 15 years as an ASE master-certified diesel tech, we know what it takes to get the most out of your diesel pickup truck.
+With more than 15 years of in-house ASE Master level experience we know, what it takes to get the most out of your diesel pickup truck.
 Our fasteners are heavy-duty and built to take all the abuse your daily routine dishes out.

 Never compromise your truck’s power to avoid blowing your head gasket when there are head studs that can handle years of hard wear.
 With a broad range of diesel parts, including the popular Chevy Duramax Silverado, Ford Powerstroke, Dodge Cummins Laramie, and more, you’ll be sure to find the right fasteners and complementary parts for your truck.

 In addition to our selection of head studs, we also offer a line of racetrack-tested fasteners and other parts for gasoline-powered pickup trucks.
 Don’t settle for second-best.
 Discover what TrackTech head studs can do for your truck today!